4.1: Boolean Logic

 These are tiny switches that can either be turned on (represented in binary by the number 1) or turned off (represented by 0).

 Logical operators are symbols used to represent circuits of transistors within a computer.
-The four most common operators are:
+The three most common operators are: